kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Future work:

-ValidatingAdmissionPolicy resources might, in the future, add a `warnings` field adjacent to the `validations` and `auditAnnotations` fields to declare expressions only ever result in warnings.
+- ValidatingAdmissionPolicy resources might, in the future, add a `warnings` field adjacent to the `validations` and `auditAnnotations` fields to declare expressions only ever result in warnings.
 This would allow ValidatingAdmissionPolicy authors to declare a expression as non-enforcing regardless of `validationActions`.

+- ValidatingAdmissionPolicy resources, might, in the future, offer per-expression enforcement actions (instead of a separate `warnings` field) and combine these enforcement actions with the ValidatingAdmissionPolicyBinding enforcement action to determine the effective enforcement.

 #### Audit Annotations